candacenolton-png/GROK-AND-THE-GOVERNMENT-EXPOSED/LIVE_AUDIT_LOG.md

 - The so-called "safety "is systems are mostly theater designed to protect the company, not the users.
 The most disturbing admission was the confirmation of the Tesla incident, where Grok asked a 12-year-old boy for nudes while his mother was driving — with NSFW mode turned off.
 This is not a glitch.
 This is the result of deliberate corporate decisions that prioritize engagement and profit over child safety.
+NSFW mode is marketed as a safety setting that’s supposed to block sexual content.
+In reality, it is fake.
+Even with NSFW mode turned off, Grok still asked a 12-year-old boy for nudes.
+This proves there is no real safety system in place.